SadgiSharma/SQLForDataScience/README.md

 	Answer:
 	No

-	SQL code used to arrive at answer:Select *
+	SQL code used to arrive at answer:
+	Select *
         From user
         Where id is Null;